esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 This difference in response times creates the need for a **communication channel** between DMA subsystem and peripheral allowing the DMA operations to be suspended according to the peripheral state.
 These signals are called __triggers__.

 They can be used both when the peripheral writes data using the DMA and when the DMA reads data from the peripheral.
 The DMA can be configured to respond to triggers by enabling the appropriate _slot_ via software, using the DMA HAL.
-[INSERIRE LINK A ESEMPIO SPI SLOT DMA MULTICHANNEL]

 <br>

 #### Tips for DMA-based accelerator developers